golang/example/gotypes/README.md

 The first four methods are straightforward; we'll explain the other three later.
-`Name` returns the objects's name---an identifier.
+`Name` returns the object's name---an identifier.
 `Exported` is a convenience method that reports whether the first letter of `Name` is a capital, indicating that the object may be visible from outside the package.